 Headphones are your friends, especially in an open floorplan, where they can block out the noise of chatty coworkers.
 But what you listen to can also affect your ability to work.
 You might want to listen to podcasts but find that spoken words can disrupt concentration.

 Instead, try listening to meditation music or soothing sounds without lyrics.
-White or pink noise is also a popular choice for especially intensive tasks.
+White or pink noise is also a popular choice, especially intensive tasks.
 Use them responsibly, and your headphones could be the key to improving your focus.

 2) Productivity hack your smartphone